Capgemini/engineering-on-the-bench/README.md

  Handlers are special tasks that run at the end of the play if notified by another task.

  if a configuration file gets changed notify a service restart task it needs to run

+## PLAYS &PLAYBOOKS

+	Plays are ordered sets of tasks to execute against host selections from your inventory.

+	A Playbook is a file containing one or more plays.